 Caravan parks in Bodmin provide a peaceful base for exploring the heart of Cornwall and the dramatic landscapes surrounding Bodmin Moor.
-Visitors searching for holiday parks in Bodmin can stay close to open countryside while still being within easy reach of the north and south Cornish coasts.
+Visitors searching for holiday parks, lodge breaks or caravan holidays in Bodmin can stay close to open countryside while still being within reach of the north and south Cornish coasts.
 The town sits in a central position within the county, making it an ideal location for exploring nearby destinations while discovering the wider choice of Cornwall caravan parks and holiday parks.

 Bodmin is one of Cornwall’s oldest towns and has long been an important historic and administrative centre.
 Today it is known for attractions such as Bodmin Jail, the Bodmin and Wenford Railway and its close connection to Bodmin Moor, an area of wild granite tors, ancient standing stones and wide open landscapes.
 The town also marks the starting point of the Camel Trail, a popular walking and cycling route that runs through the Cornish countryside towards Wadebridge and the harbour town of Padstow.

 Visitors staying in caravan parks in Bodmin can easily explore both the Cornish coast and inland attractions.
 North Cornwall destinations such as Padstow, Wadebridge and the beaches of Polzeath are within comfortable driving distance, while the south coast towns of Looe and Fowey offer picturesque harbours and coastal scenery.
-This combination of countryside access, historic attractions and nearby coastal towns makes Bodmin holiday parks a convenient base for exploring many different parts of Cornwall.
+This makes Bodmin a practical base for caravan and lodge holidays focused on exploring different parts of Cornwall.

 Things to Do and Places to Visit Near Bodmin